zettrik/ring_the_bell/README.md

     * set IP address of access point: 172.16.2.1
     * use same wifi name + credentials or recompile firmware for gamepads
     * enable DHCP server on access point for address range: 172.16.2.3 - 172.16.2.254
-    * no internet connection or DNS is needed
+    * no internet connection or DNS is needed but it will nat an existing one
 * ntp server - add this line to /etc/ntp.conf:
   * restrict 172.16.2.0 mask 255.255.255.0 nomodify notrap
 * open firewall ports: